Ronaldal/Flapry-Brid/README.md

 - Your score is based on how many pipes you successfully pass through.

 ## Clone or download this repository to your local machine.
-Open Flapry Brid.exe and play!
+Open Flapry Brid.rar, extract it open Flapry Brid.exe and play!

 ## Credits
 This game was developed by Ronald.
 It is based on the original Flappy Bird game created by Dong Nguyen and